etiennestuder/gradle-jooq-plugin/README.md

 + Passing JVM args to the jOOQ code generation process: [here](example/add_jvm_args).
 + Removing the implicit task dependency between the compile task and the jOOQ source generation task: [here](example/remove_task_dependency).
 + Using a custom generator strategy defined in the same Gradle project: [here](example/use_custom_generator).
-+ Running on JDK 9 and higher with all JAXB dependencies declared explicitly: [here](example/run_jdk9).
++ Running on JDK 9 and higher with all JAXB dependencies already added by the plugin: [here](example/run_jdk9).

 # Changelog
 + 3.0.3 - Explicitly add JAXB dependencies to run on JDK 9 and higher out-of-the-box.
 Upgrade to jOOQ 3.11.9.